by James Harvey McClintock

 Organized in August, the rangers proved effective from the first.
 In November, two of its members, Carlos Tafolla and Dean Hamblin, reinforced by four Saint Johns cattlemen, chased the Jack Smith band of outlaws into the Black River country south of Springerville.
 The outlaws were headed for Mexico with a band of stolen horses and were surprised while in camp.

-After apparent surrender, they dodged behind trees and opened fire.
+After the apparent surrender, they dodged behind trees and opened fire.
 Tafolla and a cattleman named Maxwell were killed, and two outlaws were wounded.
-The latter escaped in darkness, on foot, leaving their camp outfit and horses behind.
-Captian Mossman, with three more rangers were soon on the trail but the gang stealing fresh horses managed to escape in the snows of the New Mexican mountains.
+The latter escaped in the darkness, on foot, leaving their camp outfit and horses behind.
+Captian Mossman, with three more rangers, were soon on the trail but the gang stealing fresh horses managed to escape in the snows of the New Mexican mountains.
 Tafolla’s widow was pensioned by the Legislature.

 Captain Mossman early established amicable relations with the Mexican authorities, and an agreement was entered into with Lt.
 Col. Kosterlitsky of the Mexican Rurales that either should have the privilege of chasing outlaws across the border and they should work in unison with the definite objective of ridding the Southwest of the “rustler” element.